EdCharbeneau/FluentHtmlHelpers/Simple-talk article/Writing custom HTML Helpers for ASP.NET MVC.md

 The HTML helper, in most cases, is a method that returns a string.
 When we call a helper in a View using the razor syntax **@Html**, we are accessing the Html property of the View, which is an instance of the HtmlHelper class.

 Writing extensions for the **HtmlHelper** class will allow us to create our own custom helpers to encapsulate complex HTML markup.
 Custom helpers also promote the use of reusable code and are unit testable.
-Custom helpers can be configured by passing values to the constructor, via fluent configuration, strongly typing, or a combination of both, and ultimately return a string.
+Custom helpers can be configured by passing values to the constructor, via fluent configuration, strongly typed parameters, or a combination of both, and ultimately return a string.

 ##HOW TO BEGIN